About Bloor Homes

 How local features and landscape have shaped our thinking for the proposed layout of the new neighbourhood.

-In preparing the concept layout for the site, the technical team appointed by Bloor Homes first of all considered the landscape and biodiversity features, topography and local context of the area.
+In preparing the plans for the site, the technical team appointed by Bloor Homes first of all considered the landscape and biodiversity features, topography and local context of the area.
 The following plan shows some of the features and constraints that have informed the plans.
-Key features include important tree belts towards the south west of the site, public rights of way FRAD17, FRAD18 and FRAD19 which traverse the site, and the A38 to the east of the site which will require a noise buffer and land set aside for potential future slip road improvements.
+Key features include important tree belts, public rights of way FRAD17, FRAD18 and FRAD19 which traverse the site, and the A38 to the east of the site which will require a noise buffer and land set aside for potential future slip road improvements.

 A plan showing site features that need to be considered in preparing the concept layout for the site - click to enlarge

-• A landscape-led development providing up to 230 high quality homes in a range of styles and tenures to meet local housing need, with circa 50% of the site area provided as open space, including extensive landscaped public open space and habitat areas.
+- A landscape-led development providing 211 high-quality homes in a range of styles and tenures to meet local housing need, with circa 50% of the site area provided as open space, including extensive landscaped public open space.

-• A proportion of the homes will be affordable, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.
-The number of affordable homes will be determined through consultation with Lichfield District Council.
+- 59 of the homes will be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.

-• Retention of existing trees and the majority of hedgerows, enhanced by additional planting.
+- The retention of the majority of existing trees and hedgerows, enhanced by additional planting.

-• Play facilities for young people, for which there is an identified need in Fradley.
+- Play facilities for young people in the new neighbourhood and the wider community for which there is an identified need in Fradley.

 Homes and community facilities